 Tired of waiting endlessly for spring to arrive?
-Did the last of those Nor’Easters finally break you?
+Did the last of those nor’easters finally break you?
 Well, how about indulging in a bit of pure tropical escapism?
-Todays pictures come all the way from Matale, Sri Lanka, sent in by Mano, showing their garden which is full of lush tropical color and a LOT of palm trees!
-Interestingly, though many of the plants here are tropical wonders those of us in cold climates can only dream about; there are plenty of plants here that work beautifully as house plants or annuals.
-With a little planning and proper plant choices, you can have a piece of the tropics even if you live somewhere still covered by stubborn snow.
+Today’s pictures, sent in by Mano, come all the way from Matale, Sri Lanka, and show a garden full of lush tropical color and a LOT of palm trees!
+Interestingly, though many of the plants here are tropical wonders those of us in cold climates can only dream about, there are plenty of plants here that work beautifully as house plants or annuals.
+With a little planning and proper plant choices, you can have a piece of the tropics even if you live somewhere still covered by snow.

 Wouldn’t you love to sit out on this porch, surrounded by lush, tropical growth?
 It looks like heaven.

-Here’s the same porch, outside looking in.
-If you had a glassed in sun porch, you could re-create this look in a lot of other climates, as long as you chose tropical plant suited to more shaded conditions.
+Here’s the same porch, from the outside looking in.
+If you had a glassed-in sunporch, you could re-create this look in a lot of other climates, as long as you chose tropical plants suited to more shaded conditions.

-I love the way that variegated pothos (Epipremnum aureum, tropical) has been trained up long the top of the porch to create a long streamer of green.
-Pothos is a common house plant, incredibly tolerant of low light and harsh conditions, so you could easily do the same over a sunny (or not-so-sunny) window.
+I love the way that variegated pothos (Epipremnum aureum, tropical) has been trained up along the top of the porch to create a long streamer of green.
+Pothos is a common houseplant, incredibly tolerant of low light and harsh conditions, so you could easily do the same over a sunny (or not-so-sunny) window.

-Many of the plants that we in cold climates think of as annuals are actual perennials – or even shrubs! – in tropical zones.
+Many of the plants that we in cold climates think of as annuals are actual perennials—or even shrubs!—in tropical zones.
 Here copper leaf (Acalypha wilkesiana) has grown to a massive shrub.
-But the beautiful, multi-colored foliage is just as great if you just enjoy it as an annual for the summer, or as a house plant if you have a lot of light.
+But the beautiful, multicolored foliage is just as great if you enjoy it as an annual for the summer, or as a houseplant if you have a lot of light.

 Have a garden you’d like to share?